-1.0 Purpose and scope
+Purpose and scope

-- 1.1 Writtle University College (WUC) is committed to supporting students and recognises the importance of a student's health and wellbeing for their ability to engage with their academic studies, as well as the wider student experience.
-WUC is committed to making all reasonable adjustments necessary to support students to access the University College's working and learning environment. - 1.2 The University College has a duty of care to respond appropriately where there are significant concerns regarding a student's physical and/or mental health and wellbeing, and the impact this may have on the individual student and/or other members of the WUC community.
+- Writtle University College (WUC) is committed to supporting students and recognises the importance of a student's health and wellbeing for their ability to engage with their academic studies, as well as the wider student experience.
+WUC is committed to making all reasonable adjustments necessary to support students to access the University College's working and learning environment. - 2.
+The University College has a duty of care to respond appropriately where there are significant concerns regarding a student's physical and/or mental health and wellbeing, and the impact this may have on the individual student and/or other members of the WUC community.
 This document provides a procedural framework through which concerns can be addressed.
-It is designed to ensure a consistent, fair and sensitive approach to managing individual situations. - 1.3 This procedure applies to all further and higher education students enrolled at the University College and to students who are on a break from their studies.
-It may also apply during the University College's admissions process, where there are concerns about an applicant's fitness to study a WUC course. - 1.4 In a situation where it is believed that a student's behaviour presents an immediate and serious risk to themselves or others, the Emergency Services should be called by dialling 999 and the WUC Wellbeing Team should be contacted immediately afterwards.
-Reception should be notified so that emergency services can be directed to the right location. - 1.5 Where this a safeguarding concern in relation to a young person or a vulnerable adult, a member of the Safeguarding Team should be contacted without delay.
-A member of Safeguarding Team will then decide whether to refer the matter to the Designated Safeguarding Lead, who will determine what further action is needed.
-All safeguarding matters should be handled under the WUC Child Protection & Safeguarding Policy and Practice Guidance:
+It is designed to ensure a consistent, fair and sensitive approach to managing individual situations. - 3.
+This procedure applies to all further and higher education students enrolled at the University College and to students who are on a break from their studies.
+It may also apply during the University College's admissions process, where there are concerns about an applicant's fitness to study a WUC course. - 4.
+This procedure may be invoked to determine what support a student needs to improve their attendance and engagement.
+The procedure may be invoked at Level 1, 2 or 3 depending on the severity of the concerns - 5.
+In a situation where it is believed that a student's behaviour presents an immediate and serious risk to themselves or others, the Emergency Services should be called by dialling 999 and the WUC Wellbeing Team should be contacted immediately afterwards.
+Reception should be notified so that emergency services can be directed to the right location. - 6.
+Where this a safeguarding concern in relation to a young person or a vulnerable adult, a member of the Safeguarding Team should be contacted without delay.
+A member of the Safeguarding Team will then decide whether to refer the matter to the Designated Safeguarding Lead, who will determine what further action is needed.
+All safeguarding matters should be handled under the University College Safe Guarding and Prevent Policy. - 7.
+A student disciplinary incident may also be treated as a fitness to study matter, which could mean both processes are being conducted at the same time.
+Depending on individual circumstances, the University College may decide not to pursue one procedure in favour of the other, or to suspend one procedure until the outcome of the other is complete. - 8.
+Where a Higher Education student suffers an exceptional and unforeseen situation that severely impacts on their learning, in particular their assessments, they should consult the University College Code of Practice on Extenuating Circumstances and Late Work; which is available on the Quality Office Moodle area for students.